johnzenith/usable-php/README.md

-# useable-php
+# useable-php (Just Demo)
-# PHP code in action.
+## PHP code in action.
 As we all know, demo it or it didn't happened!